 Epsom salt is a popular remedy for many ailments.

 It has an appearance similar to table salt and is often dissolved in baths, which is why you may also know it as “bath salt.”
-While it looks similar to table salt, they taste distinctly different.
+While it looks similar to table salt, its taste is distinctly different.
 Epsom salt is quite bitter and unpalatable.

 Some people still consume it by dissolving the salt in water and drinking it.
-However, since it doesn't taste good, you probably wouldn't want to add it to food.
+However, due to its taste, you probably don’t want to add it to food.

-For hundreds of years, this salt has been used to treat ailments such as constipation, insomnia and fibromyalgia.
-Unfortunately, its effects on these ailments are not well researched.
+For hundreds of years, this salt has been used to treat ailments, such as electrolyte abnormalities, constipation, and eclampsia.
+Unfortunately, its effects on many other conditions are not well researched (

-You can find Epsom salt at most drug stores and grocery stores.
-It is typically located in the pharmacy or cosmetic area.
+You can find Epsom salt online and at most drug and grocery stores.
+It’s typically located in the pharmacy or cosmetic area.

-Bottom Line: Epsom salt, otherwise known as bath salt or magnesium sulfate, is a mineral compound believed to have many health benefits.
+Epsom salt — otherwise known as bath salt or magnesium sulfate — is a mineral compound believed to have many health benefits.

-When Epsom salt is introduced to water, it dissolves and releases magnesium and sulfate ions.
+When Epsom salt is dissolved in water, it releases magnesium and sulfate ions.

-The idea is that these particles can be absorbed through the skin, providing the body with magnesium and sulfates.
-These are minerals that have important functions in the body.
+The idea is that these particles can be absorbed through your skin, providing you with magnesium and sulfates — which serve important bodily functions.

-The most common use for Epsom salt is in baths, where it is simply dissolved in bath water.
-However, it can also be applied to the skin as a cosmetic product or taken by mouth as a laxative.
+Yet the most common use for Epsom salt is in baths, where it is simply dissolved in bathwater.

 Many people, including some healthcare professionals, claim Epsom salt is therapeutic and use it as an alternative treatment for several conditions.